 A Demonstration Of Retracement Levels

-For the examples of this section, the S&P 500 Depository Receipts (SPY) will be used based on the logic that the S&P 500 is a broad measure of human nature, thus the Fibonacci sequence should apply very well.
+The examples in this section use the S&P 500 Depository Receipts (SPY), since the S&P 500 is a broad measure of human nature – making it an ideal case for the Fibonacci sequence.

 Nevertheless, the Fibonacci sequence is applied to individual stocks, commodities, and forex currency pairs quite regularly.